mosaicml/llm-foundry/README.md

 # Registry

-Some components of LLM Foundry are registrable.
-This means that you can register options for these components, and then use them in your yaml config, without forking the library.
+You can use the registry to customize your workflows without forking the library.
+Some components of LLM Foundry are registrable, such as models, loggers, and callbacks.
+This means that you can register new options for these components, and then use them in your yaml config.

 ## Discovering registrable components
 To help find and understand registrable components, you can use the `llmfoundry registry` cli command.